nullobject/fkit/README.md

 > npm install fkit
 ```

-Then require it in your code:
+Require it in your code:

 ```js
 var F = require('fkit');